joaochiroli/ansible-zabbix/README.md

 - Vagrant create 3 vms
 - Ansible install and configure this vms
 - 3 vms will work together (PostgreSQL + Zabbix Server + Nginx) for to form the infrastructure monitoring
-- 1 vm of application
-- Use Zabbix API to up the 4 Zabbix agents with out interface web
+- Use Zabbix API to up the 3 Zabbix agents with out interface web

 ## The Goal